 You’ve probably seen it.
 Large clumps of yellowish-brown seaweed clogging and disfiguring beaches and floating offshore, often stretching off seemingly miles into the distance.

-It’s sargassum, a type of seaweed with small air-filled ‘berries’ that floats, sometimes in island-like masses, in the sea, and emits an unpleasant odour after it washes up on beaches and rots in the Caribbean sun.
+It is sargassum, a type of seaweed with small air-filled ‘berries’ that floats, sometimes in island-like masses, in the sea, and emits an unpleasant odour after it washes up on beaches and rots in the Caribbean sun.

 As sargassum decays, it produces hydrogen sulfide, the main cause of the rotten egg like smell.
-For most people, the odour coming off rotting sargassum isn’t a serious problem, as it dissipates in the outdoor air, especially with sea breezes.
+For most people, the odour coming off rotting sargassum isn’t a serious problem, as it dissipates quickly in the outdoor air, especially with sea breezes.
 However, long term exposure to hydrogen sulfide fumes can cause multiple health problems.

 As Dr. Andrea Boggild, the clinical director of the Tropical Disease Unit at the Toronto General Hospital, notes, breathing in the fumes from decaying sargassum can cause heart palpitations, shortness of breath, dizziness, vertigo, headaches, and skin irritations.
 People with respiratory problems are particularly at risk.